saitho/styx/README.md

 ### Service discovery

 Services need to implement the Styx REST API.
 When they do, they can be discovered by Styx when they are on the same Docker network.

+* If Styx runs in Docker, it will look for containers on the same networks
+* If Styx runs outside of Docker, it will look for containers on the *bridge* network (Docker default)

-There are two means of discovery.
+There are two means of discovery: direct reference via environment variable, or automagic discovery via Docker labels

-#### Via environment
+#### Environment variables

 The environment variable `STYX_SERVICES` takes a comma-separated list of service names.
 Use the same name as the service can be accessed on the Docker network.
 You may add a port number after the service name if your service does not expose the API to default port 8844.

-#### Via Docker labels
+#### Docker labels

+The containers need to be accessible for Styx, i.e. it needs access to the Docker socket.

-All containers on the default Docker bridge network with the following label are discovered if Styx has access to the Docker socket:
+All container with the following label are discovered automatically:
 ```dockerfile
 LABEL me.saitho.styx.service=1
 ```